Speak to a Friendly Routing Expert Now:

 In fact, FedEx Ground saw a 20% growth last year, with home delivery accounting for 72% of the total revenue.

-So, as a FedEx route owner, you can expect higher profits if you choose to buy a route now.
+So, as a FedEx route owner, you can expect higher profits if you buy a route now.

 What Is a FedEx Delivery Route?

-When you receive a parcel delivered by FedEx, it is delivered by a small business working on a contract basis with FedEx.
+When you receive a parcel delivered by FedEx, it is provided by a small business working on a contract basis with FedEx.

-These small businesses buy FedEx routes and enter a contract with the company to operate in one of their routes with a well-established business.
+These small businesses buy FedEx routes and contract with a well-established company to operate in one of their routes.

 The business owners then become responsible for delivering FedEx parcels to customers on that route.